NG La Banda

-In 1993, the Cuban musician José Luis Cortés travelled with his group NG La Banda through a tour of Japan.
+In 1993, the Cuban musician José Luis Cortés traveled with his group NG La Banda through a tour of Japan.
 At that time this important musician tried to achieve a different sound from what was already established in the Salsa movement that was dominated by Puerto Rican groups and singers.
 This was the romantic period of Salsa and the main musical ingredient inside her was the bolero.
 It had already received nicknames such as Salsa Erótica (the erotic sauce).

 Cortés prepared the tour with a new Salsa style.
 Although he could still include the smooth and flowing melodies of the boleros, he did not favor their repetitive and strong rhythms but rather preferred the aggressive participation of the call and response during the choruses that alternated with the soloists.
 The form showcased brilliantly the virtuosic passages maintained in the low end by the bass that combined with the repeated montunos of the piano almost created a sheet of sound that exploited the strident sounds of the metal wind instruments playing block chords.
 All of this was anchored by a complicated "polyrhythmic foundation" that was executed by the drum-set and the smaller hand percussion.
 With the repertoire performed on the tour of NG La Banda, the first compact disk of this type of music was published: "Echale Lemon (Add Some Lemon).”